mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

-Guide To Getting Started: The Terminal, GitHub, & VIM
+##Guide To Getting Started: The Terminal, GitHub, & VIM
-===
 Learning to use github, vim, and the terminal can be very confusing and hard to learn when you are so used to writing code and saving it your own way.
 Thankfully, we've created a simple video guide to help you reach your potential in most areas of the terminal, github, and vim.

 Our names are Rashid, Kyler, and Sean, Junior Computer Science Majors at the *University of California, Riverside*.
 We took our CS100 class not knowing how to use or even get started with the terminal, github and vim.
 Rest asure, we didn't want to let anyone else feel unconfident about these three things.
 That's why we've put together a series of video guides to get you started in the right direction towards learning the basics of the terminal, github, and vim.